This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re looking for the ultimate New Zealand bucket list, look no further than Paihia.
-This little town on the north island has something for everyone, from stunning natural scenery to world-class outdoor adventures.
-Not only is it one of the best places in New Zealand to stop on a road trip, but it’s home to some of the most picturesque peaks, exotic wildlife, and rich culture.
+This little town is a charming place to visit on the North Island with something for everyone, from stunning natural scenery to world-class outdoor adventures.
+Not only is it one of the best stops on a New Zealand road trip, but it’s home to some of the most picturesque peaks, exotic wildlife, and rich culture.

 If you’re thinking of visiting Paihia, (which you should be), you’re in for a treat!

 There are so many things to do and see in this beautiful town, that it can be tough to know where to start.
 From hiking and swimming to biking and kayaking, there are enough activities to last you a lifetime in this town!